U.S. Gulf Coast energy complex braces for another storm strike

 Zeta is the 11th named storm of the year to make a U.S. landfall and will be the seventh named storm this year to affect energy producers along the Gulf Coast.

-The loss of millions of barrels of oil production lost from the storms have not impacted markets.
-U.S. oil futures were off 5% on Wednesday as energy demand has been crushed by the pandemic and crude oil supplies in storage risen.
+The millions of barrels of oil production lost from the storms have not boosted oil prices.
+U.S. oil futures CLc1 were off 5% on Wednesday as energy demand has been crushed by the pandemic and crude oil supplies in storage risen.

+Gulf Coast refiners that had not already halted operations, including PBF Energy PBF.N's Chalmette, Louisiana, were planning to run through the storm, people familiar with plant operations said.
+Chalmette is on the storm's forecast track.

 Our Standards: The Thomson Reuters Trust Principles.